This is the featured image of the Practical Use of Matching EQ blog article.

 ~ Acoustic Drums Target - Unprocessed

-Next step would be placing an Ozone 5 Equalizer plugin on the drums channel and clicking on the ‘Snapshots’ tab within it.
+The next step would be placing an Ozone 5 Equalizer plugin on the drums channel and clicking the 'Snapshots' tab.
 Consequently, a new window will appear.
-So, I will press the ‘Start Capture’ button to capture, or record if you will, the frequency response of the target drums first.
-After doing that, it might be handy to double click on the snapshot in the right part of the panel, to name the recording and choose a color (in this case, yellow).
-After that, I’ll repeat the process but this time for the reference drums recording.
-Furthermore, I will rename the newly recorded snapshot and choose another color (light blue) for the frequency response curve in order to distinguish it from the previous one.
+So, I will press the 'Start Capture' button to capture, or record, if you will, the frequency response of the target drums first.
+After doing that, it might be handy to double-click on the snapshot in the right part of the panel to name the recording and choose a color (in this case, yellow).
+After that, I'll repeat the process, but this time for the reference drums recording.
+Furthermore, I will rename the newly recorded snapshot and choose another color (light blue) for the frequency response curve to distinguish it from the previous one.

 Drums target and reference capture

-If you look at the frequency response in the above section, you can now clearly see the difference between the two snapshots.
+Looking at the frequency response in the above section, you can now clearly see the difference between the signals.

 Drums target and reference match

-To conclude, let us listen to the Drums target in comparison to the Drums reference with the applied effect.
+To conclude, let us listen to the Drums target compared to the Drums reference with the applied effect.
 Try Matching EQ for yourself, and have fun!

 ~ Acoustic Drums Reference